priyanshu-7/url-shortener/README.md

 Installation

+Shortened URL: Repalce 'localhost/lnkshrt/' with your website in the input box in index.php

 Link Length: Replace 'localhost/lnkshrt/' with your website URL in index.php to display correct URL length.

 SQL Config: Update username, dbname, password, host in conn.php